 Summary of Nanomedicine Conference:

 Nanomedicine 2017 welcomes attendees, presenters, and exhibitors from all over the world to New Orleans, USA.
-We are delighted to invite you all to attend and register for the “Global Meet on Nanomedicine & Toxicology” which is going to be held during November 06-07, 2017 at New Orleans, USA.
+We are delighted to invite you all to attend and register for the “Global Meet on Nanomedicine & Healthcare” which is going to be held during November 06-07, 2017 at New Orleans, USA.
 The organizing committee is gearing up for an exciting and informative conference program including plenary lectures, symposia, workshops on a variety of topics, poster presentations and various programs for participants from all over the world.
 We invite you to join us at the Nanomedicine-2017, where you will be sure to have a meaningful experience with scholars from around the world.
 All the members of Nanomedicine 2017 organizing committee look forward to meet in person.

 Scope and Importance:

-The emergence of Nanomedicine and Toxicology in the healthcare industry will bring about groundbreaking improvements to the current therapeutic and diagnostic scenario.
+The emergence of Nanomedicine and healthcare industry will bring about groundbreaking improvements to the current therapeutic and diagnostic scenario.
 Some of the drivers of this market include increasing research funding, rising government support, improved regulatory framework, technological know-how and rising prevalence of chronic diseases such as diabetes, cancers, obesity, kidney disorders, Orthopedic diseases and others.

 Global Nanomedicine market was valued at USD 212.0 billion in 2015.
 The advent of nanotechnology and its application in early diagnosis of diseases, preventive intervention, and prophylaxis of chronic as well as acute disorders is expected to serve as a fillip for nanomedicine market.
 Nanotechnology involves the miniaturization of larger structures and chemicals to a nanometric scale.
 Complete development and commercialization of the techniques that are expected to significantly revolutionize the administration of drugs, thus influencing adoption through to 2024.